C. G. Conn: Growth of Conn's musical instrument business

 Conn's company was a source of competitors as well as instruments.
 Notable employees who left the firm to pursue their own businesses were composer W. Paris Chambers, the founder of the Seidel Band Instrument Company William F. Seidel, the founder of the Buescher Band Instrument Company Ferdinand A. Buescher, the founder of the F.E.
-Olds Company Frank E. Olds, and the founder of the Martin Band Instrument Company Henry Charles Martin.
+Olds Company Frank E. Olds, the founder of the Martin Band Instrument Company Henry Charles Martin, and William Gronert and Harry Pedler, who would go on to form AMC (American Manufacturing Company) in 1916, which re-organized as Harry Pedler & Co., after Gronert's death in 1919.

 Conn's second factory burned on 22 May 1910, a loss estimated between $100,000 and $500,000.
 Conn was en route from California to Elkhart when his factory burned, and upon arriving home he was met with a public demonstration, a way of showing popular sympathy.
 Conn then announced his intentions to build a third factory on the corner of East Beardsley and Conn Avenues.
 Construction began 15 August 1910, and by the following 12 December it was fully operational.